rschristopher/ischristtrue.com/src/modern-views/free-will.md

 What is human will if not an aspect of His divine will?
-What has been revealed is that all, as in all, are so loved that He gave His only son.
+What has been revealed is that all, as in *all*, are so loved that He gave His only son.

 The unelect, these are His children,